 KCS rehearses Tuesday evenings from 7:30 to 9:30 at The Spire, 82 Sydenham St in downtown Kingston.
-Our singers and musical staff are fully vaccinated.

 The Kingston Choral society rehearses and performs on land situated on the traditional territories of the Anishinaabe, Haudenosaunee, Huron and Wendat.
 We acknowledge their enduring presence on this land, as well as the presence of Metis, Inuit, and other First Nations from across Turtle Island.
 We honour their cultures and celebrate their commitment to this land.

 Artistic Director Ian Juby’s encyclopedic knowledge of repertoire, skillful and respectful leadership are a huge factor in the success of the KCS.
 He has been with the organization for 20 years, first as Chorus Master, and now as the Artistic Director.
 Ian began his career as an award winning vocalist, studying Western University in London, Ontario.
 While at Western Ian was a member of the Faculty of Music Singers and the newly formed Opera Workshop.
 He studied choral conducting with Lanse MacDowell, Deral Johnston, Gerry Summers, Wayne Strongman and Wayne Riddell, and with Joseph Flummerfelt at the renowned Westminster Choir College in New Jersey.